ZC">

 Weeks 5–6

 Healthcare, financial, legal, election, stablecoin, digital residency, cryptocurrency — 30 regulated industries.
-AWS Bedrock, Azure OpenAI, Vertex, Anthropic, Cohere, LangChain, CrewAI, MCP — 14 runtime adapters.
+19 runtime adapters covering major enterprise AI platforms and agent frameworks.
 Full adversarial security suites demanded.
-2,133+ tests green.
+2,150 tests green.
 CI across 6 platforms.
 Continuous audit and documentation throughout every session.

 § 07